Post-Storm Lawn Cleanup & Care

 1. Plan to treat Bipolaris with 5-10-30 fertilizer

-Bipolaris is a lawn disease that results from a lack of potassium, and it’s been attacking warm season lawns like Zoysia, Bermuda, and Centipede especially hard this year.
+Bipolaris is a lawn disease that results from a lack of potassium, and it attacks warm season lawns like Zoysia, Bermuda, and Centipede.
 Bipolaris is caused by 10 hours per day of moisture on leaves but worsens when the ground dries out.
 Also, high nitrogen applications augment the disease, so go easy with that nutrient.

-If you’ve already had a problem with bipolaris, the heavy rain from Irma created the “perfect storm” for Bipolaris because the rain has likely leached out potassium you have recently applied to address the problem.
+If you’ve already had a problem with bipolaris, the heavy rain from a hurricane or tropical storm can create the “perfect storm” for Bipolaris because the rain has likely leached out potassium you have recently applied to address the problem.
 If you haven’t had the problem yet, please look out for it because the dry forecasts projected in the next couple of weeks may cause the disease to manifest.

-Because the conditions have been perfect for bipolaris this year, and are again PERFECT because of Irma, Super-Sod stores stock high-potassium, low-nitrogen 5-10-30 fertilize to treat the Bipolaris problem.
-Find your nearest store location.
+Because hurricane and tropical storms are the perfect conditions for helping bipolaris thrive, Super-Sod stores stock high-potassium, low-nitrogen 5-10-30 fertilize to treat the Bipolaris problem.

 2. Inspect trees and power lines before clean-up